DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order change.md

 **Functional acknowledgement**  | Use this button to view the **Functional acknowledgement outbound** record created for the inbound document.

 ## Header fields
-The Customer Purchase order change can update the following Sales order header fields
+The Customer Purchase order change can update the following Sales order header fields:
 -	**Sales order** - If document setting **Allow header update** is set to _Yes_.
     -	Delivery address: either from Store code or Delivery address
     -	Requested ship date